 Signal Masts are configured using one of the available Signaling Systems, and the Signal Mast Types supported within that system.

-In the Add Signal Mast panel, after entering a User
+In the Add/Edit Signal Mast panel, after entering a User

 Name for the new Signal Mast, from the pop-up menu select the

 JMRI Signal System the Signal Mast is to be based upon.

 Next select one of the Signal Mast models available in the selected Signal System e.g. "3 Aspect Signal with Call On".